-The Appleton Public Art Committee will have jurisdiction make recommendations regarding over the placement or acceptance of public art.; however, review by other applicable committees will be part of the review and approval process.
-Final approval is required by the Common Council.
+The Appleton Public Art Committee will make recommendations regarding the placement or acceptance of public art.
 Community and Economic Development Staff will route the proposal to appropriate departments for review, comments and conditions.
 Projects will generally be reviewed by the Department of Public Works, Attorney's Office, Parks, Recreation & Facilities Management and Human Resources.
 The project can also be routed to any other applicable department based upon the project scope.
-The APAC will be responsible for reviewing the public artwork and making their recommendation to the committee of jurisdiction. and the Common Council will make the final determination on whether or not the piece will be placed on publicly owned or controlled property.
+The APAC will be responsible for reviewing the public artwork and making their recommendation to the committee of jurisdiction.
+The Common Council will make the final determination on whether or not the piece will be placed on publicly owned or controlled property.
 The review process is expected to take approximately 6 to 8 weeks, dependent upon the project variables and meeting schedules.